 Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

-Days 2 & 3: Moremi Game Reserve—Hunda Island
+Days 2 & 3: Exploring the Moremi Game Reserve from Hunda Island

 Days 4–6: Selinda Private Reserve

-Day 7: Chobe National Park / Board Our Riverboat
+Day 7: Chobe National Park / Board Riverboat

-This morning we fly via light aircraft from Selinda to Kasane, then continue by launch on a 10-minute journey across the Chobe River to Impalila Island in Namibia.
-Here, we'll clear border formalities on the island before transferring by tender boat another 20 minutes to reach the boarding point where our African river cruise adventure begins.
+This morning we fly via light aircraft from Selinda to Kasane, then continue by boat on a 10-minute journey across the Chobe River to Impalila Island in Namibia.
+Here, we'll clear border formalities on the island before traveling by tender boat another 20 minutes to reach the boarding point where our African river cruise adventure begins.
 The Chobe Princess,

-our privately chartered luxury houseboat, is our home for the next three days, and we begin with lunch aboard.
-Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
-While we’ll see plentiful wildlife from the deck of the boat, we also make more intimate excursions via tender boats along narrow channels and inlets, for a closer vantage point.
+our privately chartered luxury houseboat, is our home for the next three days, and we are welcomed with lunch aboard.
+Soon, we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
+While we’ll see plentiful wildlife from the boat deck, we also make more intimate excursions via tender boats along narrow channels and inlets for a closer vantage.

 to savor dinner aboard.
-There’s plenty of time to get further acquainted with the friendly onboard staff, learning more about the region, its wildlife, history and local people.
+There’s plenty of time to get further acquainted with the friendly onboard staff and learn more about the region, its wildlife, history and local people.